MartSpeed/codingwithanthony-mysql/function.md

 ```

 - [] find the number of female employees born after 1970
-- my answer was wrong
+- my answer was incorrect

 ```
 SELECT COUNT(sex)